 Repair corrupt video (MOV or MP4) using video repair software

 Remo Repair MOV is specially designed to avoid any further harm to the corrupted video files (Original file).
-Remo Recover takes the reference of a healthy file to carefully analyse the corrupted video while editing and looks for synchronization errors between audio and video.
+Remo Recover takes the reference of a healthy file to carefully analyze the corrupted video while fixing audio sync problems and video sync issues.

 In the next section, let us see the procedure to repair video files corrupted while editing.